mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 Grids are a great solution to specific layout challenges, but putting everything in a Grid can make it hard to change existing code.
 If it's you who's going to be making future changes, you don't want to make your life difficult.
 Similarly, if it's going to be someone else who will be making future changes to the code you're writing, you don't want their life to be more complicated than it needs to be, either.
 It's not good for the company creating the code that changes are slow, and it's not good for the people who use the application to have to wait longer for changes, updates, and new features.

-Now, let's move on from the theory and see how we might change the existing code so it's easier to modify without having to make changes in lots of different places.
-We'll do this by having separate elements for presentation (those that a person will see and interact with) and for the positioning of those presentation elements.
+Now, let's move on from the theory and see how we might change the existing code so it's easier to modify without having to make changes in many different places.
+We'll do this by having separate elements for presentation (those that a person will see and interact with) and for positioning those presentation elements.

 ## 2.3 - Separating content and layout

 Separating content elements and those that control where and how they're positioned may sound good in principle, but where do you start?
 Don't worry; it's actually very simple.

-Let's start by looking at the XAML of the MainPage.
+Let's start by looking at the XAML of the Main Page.

 ### MainPage.xaml